ramichr/mi-web-technologien-beiboot-ss2020-astrutz/README.md

 * Execute the command `docker-compose up`
 * Open `http://localhost:3000` and use the app

+### Scaffold images
+To get 30 sample images to work with you can do the following:

+* Run the server as mentioned before
+* Execute the command `npm run scaffolding`
+* Open `http://localhost:3000/overview` to see the generated images

 ## Stop server

 * Execute the command `docker-compose down`